Androgenetic Alopecia: What You Should Know

 If you like, you can dye your hair even if you have androgenetic alopecia.
 However, keep in mind that dyeing can damage your hair, which can cause more hair loss and overall thinning.

-There’s no research that shows any potential benefit of rice water for androgenetic alopecia.
-It’s unlikely to help you.
+To our knowledge, there’s no conclusive evidence on the potential benefit of rice water for androgenetic alopecia.